-It’s not easy to make the decision to seek mental health treatment.
+It’s not always easy to decide to engage in mental health treatment.
 Yet for many, it is a choice that has transformed or even saved their lives.
-While the traditional, in-office, model for therapy is still the default option people think of when deciding to seek help, online therapy is a proving to be an increasing popular and effective option for those seeking to overcome personal obstacles through the support of a licensed therapist.
+While the traditional, in-office, model for therapy is still the default option people think of when deciding to seek help, online therapy is proving to be an increasingly popular and effective option for those seeking to overcome personal obstacles through the support of a licensed therapist.

-Topics that are traditionally discussed in-person are now just as easily broached online.
-As long as you have Internet access, you can immediately connect, at the click of a button, with a professional therapist from the comfort and safety of your home.
+Topics that have been traditionally discussed in person are now addressed via video conferencing over computers and mobile apps.
+As long as you have Internet access, you can connect with a professional therapist from the comfort and safety of your home.

-But while convenience, effectiveness, and affordability are obvious reasons why someone may choose online therapy, many are deterred.
-Questions about the security and confidentiality of personal information can stand in the way of connecting with therapists online.
-If you find yourself hesitant to sign up with an online therapy service because you are worried about your personal privacy, keep reading to learn how the leading platforms ensure all of your information remains safe.
+But while convenience, effectiveness, and affordability are obvious reasons why someone may opt for online therapy, many are deterred.
+Questions about the security and confidentiality of personal information can stand in the way of engaging with therapists online.
+If you find yourself hesitant to try out virtual therapy because you are worried about your privacy, keep reading to understand the risks.

 All Platforms Must Comply With Federal Guidelines

 Just as you fill out paperwork when you got to your doctor’s office for the first time, you can expect the same when you begin online therapy.
-Prior to treatment, you will need to complete paperwork that includes highly personal and private information such as medical history and current medications.
+Before treatment, you will need to complete paperwork that includes highly personal and private information such as medical history and current medications.